learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 Wow!
 What a mess!
 And there are other messes waiting.

-What if Amelia and Marge both start work from the latest `investor-report-latest.txt` and Amelia makes changes to the same section Marge was working on.
-Amelia gets her work in first and that gets integrated by you.
+What if Suman and Taylor both start work from the latest `investor-report-latest.txt` and Taylor makes changes to the same section Suman was working on.
+Taylor gets their work in first and that gets integrated by you.
-Now Marge's changes no longer apply.
-Marge is frustrated because her work will have to be re-done!
+Now Suman's changes no longer apply.
+Suman is frustrated because their work will have to be re-done!

 ## Reflection